• Featured in logo

 How To Write A Resume With No Experience

-Your contact information goes at the top of your resume and includes:
+Your contact information is the first section of your resume and it’s essential to get it right.

 Here is an example of the contact information section on a resume: